 I'm not really any good at multiple exposures, they are hard to compose and get right!
 Yet there is a way to guarantee a good result!
 Choose a subject.
 Shoot.
 Don't scroll!
 Change position or angle.
 Shoot again.
 Voila!
-(A very popular way is also mirroring!
-I haven't tried it too much myself, but if you take a photo then flip the camera upside down and take it again, you get a nice reflection kind of result!)
+A very popular way is also mirroring!
+I haven't tried it too much myself, but if you take a photo then flip the camera upside down and take it again, you get a nice reflection kind of result!

-Tip #3: Hand in the sky:
+Tip #3: Hand in the Sky

 This is one of my favorite tricks!
 You hold your hand up against the sun, aiming to cover the sun (or let a few rays of sun flow through your fingers), this way your hand will be dark and you can't really recognize the details when you take your first picture!
 Don't scroll!
 Then you take another shot of anything you like after that, flowers, a pattern, a person!
 Whatever you want!
 The hand will then get filled in with the shot you take on top and you get a funky looking photo!
 This, of course, works with things other than a hand as well!

 Simple, cute, natural.
 Why not eh?
 Just angle your camera up to the sky and see what you catch!
 Trees?
 Flowers?
 A bird maybe?
 I find you can often get a lot out of the atmosphere around you in the sky.
-One can tell if its moody or bright!
-You might have bare trees indicating it's autumn, or full on flowers for spring!
+One can tell if it's moody or bright!
+You might have bare trees indicating it's autumn, or full-on flowers for spring!
 Maybe dark clouds will tower over you or happy white candy floss in the air!

 Notice the blur in the background?

-Now what I love to do is make a nice contrast between focused and non focused areas in my photos.
+Now what I love to do is make a nice contrast between focused and non-focused areas in my photos.
 In some its more clear, in others it isn't.
 But its basic: choose a subject.
 Go close up or a few meters distance.
 But no further than that since you want to be able to show the difference!
 Then stand your subject still, get ready to shoot, wait for movement in the background...SHOOT!
 It often works well with underground shots, but go ahead and try out other subjects with this technique!
 I'm sure they will turn out great!

 This one is a classic.
 Everyone takes these, and you probably thought of it without this Tipster!
 First the mirror shot.
 Mirrors are so great for experimenting, especially when you have more than one!
 I have never gone for a crazy mirror shot, but it's great when you have multiple mirrors in one shot reflecting different things from each other!
 Then you can always go behind someone who is looking in a mirror, focus on them in the mirror and get a blur of the back of their body in the front part of the image!
 And of course simple portraits!
 Elevator shots work super well with these techniques!
-I especially love the tones that a elevator usually gives.
+I especially love the tones that an elevator usually gives.

-It doesn't sound hard, and maybe it wont be for you!
+That's right!
+There is a tip number 9 here, and it happens to be the hardest for me.
+But I love it.
+It doesn't sound hard, and maybe it won't be for you!
 But I treasure my film and don't want to waste any shot!
 So I plan everything.
 I never just go for it.
-Thats it: “Dont think!
-Just Shoot!" and have fun while your doing that!
+It is "Don't think!
+Just Shoot!" and having fun while doing that!

 Good Luck with these tips, I hope they bring you somewhere.
 Enjoy, and spread some Lomo-Love!